And4Web/discover-coffee-shop-nextjsapp/README.md

 Api's used in this project:
 (1) Foursqaure for getting places according to the query provided.
 (2) Unsplash to get images as required.
+(3) Airtable to store our data in form of a spreadsheet.